balouf/gismap/README.md

 - Automatically keeps track of a Lab/Department members and publications.
 - Builds interactive collaboration graphs.

-## Test Gismap online!
+## Test GisMap online!

-Don't want to install Gismap on your computer (yet)?
+Don't want to install GisMap on your computer (yet)?
 No worries, you can play with it using https://mybinder.org/.

 For example: